arch-linux-calamares-installer/alci-iso/README.md

 # After installation

+We have added a script to activate your display manager by default.
+If you reboot you will boot into a graphical environment.

+If you install more than one display manager they will overrule each other.

-Activate the display manager of your choice
+If you are still in the terminal then activate the display manager of your choice manually.

+`sudo systemctl enable gdm`

 `sudo systemctl enable lightdm`

-`sudo systemctl enable gdm`

 `sudo systemctl enable sddm`